chibisov/drf-extensions/docs/index.md

 *New in DRF-extensions 0.3.2*

-In addition, `APIETAGProcessor` exists explicitly requires a function that creates an ETag value from model instances.
+In addition, `APIETAGProcessor` explicitly requires a function that (ideally) creates an ETag value from model instances.
 If the `@api_etag` decorator is used without `etag_func` the framework will raise an `AssertionError`.
-The following snipped would not work:
+Hence, the following snipped would not work:

     # BEGIN BAD CODE:
     class View(views.APIView):